The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array-big/README.md

   information, even for false paths.
 - Use `set_max_delay` for combinational paths.
 This will make the tool try to optimize the combinational path and there will be timing information available.
-  However, path segmentation could occur with OpenSTA: https://docs.xilinx.com/r/2020.2-English/ug906-vivado-design-analysis/TIMING-13-Timing-Paths-Ignored-Due-to-Path-Segmentation
+  However, path segmentation could occur with OpenSTA.
+Refer [here](https://docs.xilinx.com/r/2020.2-English/ug906-vivado-design-analysis/TIMING-13-Timing-Paths-Ignored-Due-to-Path-Segmentation).
 - Overconstrain: set up a maximum input/output path for the element and ignore timing violations at the Element level for combinational paths.
   The timing violations for the combinational paths are not real violations,